 Conditions can be neither necessary nor sufficient but are part of more complex configurations of so called INUS conditions.
-INUS conditions are defined as an "insufficient but non-redundant part of an unnecessary but sufficient condition" (Mackie, 1974).
-INUS conditions in themselves are neither sufficient nor necessary conditions for outcome Y to occur but only as the insufficient (I) and non-redundant parts (N) of an unnecessary (U) but sufficient (S) condition for Y. For instance, any of the three elements of the following QCA solution are neither sufficient nor necessary for low levels of out-migration to occur, but are only 'INUS' if in in combination with the other conditions.
+INUS conditions are defined as "insufficient but non-redundant part of an unnecessary but sufficient condition" (Mackie 1974).
+INUS conditions in itself are neither sufficient nor necessary conditions for outcome Y to occur but only as the insufficient (I) and non-redundant parts (N) of an unnecessary(U) but sufficient (S) condition for Y. For instance, any of the three elements of the following QCA solution is neither sufficient nor necessary for low levels of out-migration to occur, but only in combination with the other conditions makes them 'INUS'.